InsightDataScience/aws-ops-insight/README.md

         HostName 54.69.222.167
         User david-d
         Port 22
-        IdentityFile ~/.ssh/dd-ansible.pem
+        IdentityFile ~/.ssh/control.pem

-and then log in using the command `ssh dd-control`.
+and then log in using the command `ssh dd-control` for my convenience.

 ## Clone this repo